gamy004/web-development-workshop/docs/FRONTEND_WORKSHOP.md

   - Should use an icon
   - Should print to the console its purpose -->

-## Update TitleLocation to automatically display current location
+## Automatically display current location

 - Modify the `location` data in `TitleLocation` component to a computed property so that the page location will be updated when page change.